Hufend/HufConCalc/README.md

 # HufConCalc
 Simple Console Calculator
+### Simple Calculator
+Really simple calculator
+Only four operations are supported
 ## Compile Command
 ### GCC
-gcc ./Calculator.c -fexec-charset=GBK -o ./Calculator.exe
+gcc ./Simple-Calculator.c -fexec-charset=GBK -o ./Simple-Calculator.exe
 > The value of -fexec-charset can be changed according to the encoding of your own terminal